seoulrobotics/sensr_sdk/javascript/README.md

 After installation if complete, you can run the example.

 - Launch SENSR
-- Open the terminal then navigate to src javascript_sdk/src folder
+- Open the terminal then navigate to src javascript/console_output folder
+- install dependencies by npm install
 - Run following command
 ```bash
 node console_output.js show -s localhost -t object